tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

 ## Conclusions, Observations and Recommendations

-Constraint systems form a natural language for most computational problems expressed as arithmetic circuits, and have found ample application in both zk-SNARKs and Bulletproofs.
+Constraint systems form a natural language for most computational problems expressed as arithmetic circuits, and have found ample application in both zk&#8209;SNARKs and Bulletproofs.
 Although much work still needs to be done, Bulletproofs with constraint systems built on them promise to be powerful tools for efficient handling of verifiable programs.
 The leverage that developers have, in choosing whatever gadgets they wish to implement, leaves enough room to build proof systems that have some degree of modularity.
 Proof system examples by both Dalek and Harchandani are valuable examples of what can be achieved with Bulletproofs and  R1CSs.
 The possibility of using this Bulletproofs framework in building